k3jph/k3jph.github.io/scholarship.md

 menu-label:     Scholarship
 ---

+My research philosophy centers on the use of statistical methods and data analysis to inform decision-making and improve public welfare.
+My work is rooted in the belief that understanding risk and predicting outcomes is essential for public safety and national security, particularly in the face of rapidly evolving challenges like extreme weather and global climate change.

 My dissertation research focused on the policy, economic, and social effects of the National Flood Insurance Program (NFIP) and the Flood Mitigation Assistance (FMA) programs.
-The NFIP is a $1 trillion Federal insurance program that provides flood insurance in the United States, where private flood insurance is rarely available.
+Through this work, I gained a deep appreciation for the need to apply statistical methods to government programs and public policy issues.
+The NFIP, for example, is a $1 trillion Federal insurance program that provides flood insurance in the United States, where private flood insurance is rarely available.
+My research shed light on the challenges and opportunities presented by this program, highlighting the importance of effective risk management strategies.
-The NFIP itself is subject to risk from extreme weather and global climate change.
-Because the NFIP is a government program, it is ripe for policy, economic, and social welfare analysis.

-> The best thing about being a statistician is that you get
-> to play in everyone's backyard. <cite>-- John W. Tukey</cite>

-Today, I extend those core methods across science, policy, and technology.
-Understanding risk and predicting outcomes are critical for public safety and national security and I am fortunate to play in everyone else’s backyard.
-My research is largely driven by the needs of those around me.
-I apply statistical methods in areas as diverse as public health, global security, and space science.
-My most recent published scholarship has modeled the population of Earth-orbiting satellites, analyzed the risks of flood insurance, predicted disruptive events, and sought to understand small business cybersecurity.
-I have written two books on my work and have edited two more.
+Building on this foundation, my research now spans multiple fields, including science, policy, and technology.
+I am driven by the needs of those around me and seek to apply statistical methods in diverse areas to address real-world challenges.
+For example, I have applied my expertise to analyze the risks of flood insurance, model the population of Earth-orbiting satellites, predict disruptive events, and understand small business cybersecurity.
+In each of these areas, I have sought to use my statistical training to make a meaningful contribution to solving complex problems.

+As a researcher, I am committed to remaining agile and adaptable.
+I believe that taking a multidisciplinary approach allows me to make meaningful contributions to a variety of fields and to tackle complex problems from multiple angles.
+By collaborating with experts from different disciplines, I have been able to expand my own understanding and explore new areas of inquiry.

+One of the key values that underlies my work is the importance of disseminating research findings to a broad audience.
+I believe that sharing knowledge and promoting interdisciplinary collaboration is essential to advancing scientific understanding and achieving practical solutions to real-world problems.
+To this end, I have authored several books and edited volumes on my work, and I actively seek out opportunities to engage with researchers, policymakers, and the public at large.

+Ultimately, my research philosophy centers on using data-driven analysis and critical thinking to support evidence-based decision-making and improve public welfare.
+By applying statistical methods to a wide range of issues, I hope to contribute to a more comprehensive understanding of the world around us and to make a positive impact on society.
+Whether working on issues related to public health, global security, or space science, I am dedicated to advancing knowledge and using it to create positive change in the world.

 ## Publications and Presentations